envoyproxy/data-plane-api/CONTRIBUTING.md

 files, and then runs [Sphinx](http://www.sphinx-doc.org/en/stable/rest.html) over the entire tree to produce the final documentation.
 The following are some general guidelines around documentation.

 * Cross link as much as possible.
 Sphinx is fantastic at this.
 Use it!
-See ample examples with the existing documentation as a guide.
+See examples with the existing documentation as a guide.
 * Please use a **single space** after a period in documentation so that all generated text is consistent.